MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 Using the SharePoint Migration Tool (SPMT), you can now migrate these workflows to Power Automate

-- SharePoint Server 2010 out of the box (OOTB) workflows:
+**SharePoint Server 2010 out of the box (OOTB) workflows:**
 - Approval workflow
 - Collect feedback workflow
 - Collect signature workflow
-  -  Three-state workflows
+- Three-state workflow
 - List library workflows and content-type workflows (not site workflows)
 - Workflow definitions and associations (not workflow history data)